'Donald Trump, We'll See You In Court': California To Sue Over Emergency Declaration

 "The idea of declaring a nonexistent state of emergency on the border ... to pay for the wall is not only immoral, it is illegal," he said last week, after delivering the Spanish-language Democratic response to Trump's State of the Union address.

-During Friday morning's press conference, Becerra said he believes the president knows that there is no national emergency at the U.S.-Mexico border.
-"He knows he will lose in court, and he is hoping to use the U.S. Supreme court as a tool in his game to fulfill a campaign promise," Becerra said, referring to the president's repeated promises to build a border wall.
+During Friday morning's news conference, Becerra said he believes the president knows that there is no national emergency at the U.S.-Mexico border.
+"He knows he will lose in court, and he is hoping to use the U.S. Supreme Court as a tool in his game to fulfill a campaign promise," Becerra said, referring to the president's repeated promises to build a border wall.

-"The consequences of that are harm: Harm to Californians, harm to all Americans," Becerra added.
+"The consequences of that are harm: harm to Californians, harm to all Americans," Becerra added.

 Newsom said that California wants to work with the Trump administration to address the "legitimate crisis with drugs" in this country.
 "I don't want to be a sparring partner with President Trump.
 We want to be a working partner," Newsom said.
 "But he makes it all but impossible when he plays these games, and manufactures a crisis, and creates the conditions where we have no other choice but to sue the administration."

 Also on Friday, House Speaker Nancy Pelosi of California released a statement with Senate Minority Leader Chuck Schumer calling the declaration "unlawful."